The Ministry for Natural resources and Tourism has donated 100

 Meru Curios Crafts Market along Fire

+Road.
 (Photo by Raymond John).

-The 100 million/- from the government was granted to the Maasai Market traders through the Tanzania National Parks (TANAPA) management.
-The money is to assist with the ongoing building project.
+(TANAPA) management.
+The money is to assist with the ongoing building

 The Minister said the donation was made due to the high contribution that the Maasai Curio Market offered in boosting the tourism industry.